 However, this is not the case for the Millett model: the second moment of the linking number between two random jump curves of length $N$ is $\sim N$ \cite{ABDKS,FlKo}.
 Similarly, one may take the setup of Theorem \ref{sphere} for $k=1$ and $n=3$ as a model of a random link and try to understand the \emph{total linking number}, that is, the sum of the signed linking numbers of all pairs of circles.
 This is then the intersection number of the chain with its own filling.
-Here it is easy to see that the second moment of the distribution is once again $\sim N$.
+Here it is easy to see (as pointed out by Matthew Kahle) that the second moment of the distribution is once again $\sim N$.

 In both cases, this seeming incongruity perhaps boils down once again to the issue of multiple scales: random jump curves and great circles only ``see'' the largest scales, but the lower bound on filling volume in codimension 2 comes from looking on many different scales at once.
 One may perhaps get a different answer most easily by analyzing the linking number of an asymmetric model: a random jump curve and a random walk of total length $N$ made of smaller segments.